Status: The Education (Reforming Teacher Profession Discipline) Amendment Act received royal assent on May 31, 2022

 - reinforce requirements for stakeholders in the education system such as the registrar, commissioner, ATA, CASS and employers to report to police where there may have been serious harm or a threat to student safety

 For more information, read the Reforming Teacher Profession Discipline fact sheet (PDF, 365 KB)

-Transitional regulations would ensure a smooth shift from the current system of teacher and teacher leader professionalism to the new commissioner model.
+Transitional regulations will ensure a smooth shift from the current system of teacher and teacher leader professionalism to the new commissioner model.

 - For discipline matters that are underway when the new act takes effect, transitional regulations will allow, throughout the first half of 2023, for matters to continue in accordance with the rules under which they were started.

-- During this transitional period, the responsibilities would shift, where appropriate, to the commissioner and newly appointed members of hearing and appeal committees, but the previous rules would be followed.
-This would allow for procedural fairness while also ensuring an efficient transition into a fully operational single model for teacher and teacher leader professionalism in Alberta.
+- During this transitional period, the responsibilities will shift, where appropriate, to the commissioner and newly appointed members of hearing and appeal committees, but the previous rules will be followed.
+This will allow for procedural fairness while also ensuring an efficient transition into a fully operational single model for teacher and teacher leader professionalism in Alberta.

-To further ensure a smooth transition, the timelines for proclamation of Bill 15 would vary.
+To further ensure a smooth transition, the timelines for proclamation will vary.

-- Consequential amendments to the CASS Act and Students First Act for non-operational provisions would come into force upon royal assent.
-These items deal primarily with consequential changes such as the discipline process under the CASS Act that would not be enabled.
+- Consequential amendments to the CASS Act and Students First Act for non-operational provisions will come into force upon royal assent.
+These items deal primarily with consequential changes such as the discipline process under the CASS Act that will not be enabled.

-- Regulatory work for transitional provisions and remaining details for the proposed model would commence in spring 2022.
+- Regulatory work for transitional provisions and remaining details for the proposed model will commence in spring 2022.

-- The new proposed disciplinary model set out under the direction of the Alberta Teaching Profession Commissioner would come into force on January 1, 2023.
+- The new proposed disciplinary model set out under the direction of the Alberta Teaching Profession Commissioner will come into force on January 1, 2023.